shirlston/harvest-timesheet-transfer/README.md

 **This project is untested and not ready to do anything useful!**

-Although I want to share with the community, I'm a terrible Python coder.
 Someone who knows what they are doing should probably fork this and make something better out of it :)

 Why: